sruan6/riot-api/README.md

 # riot-api

+Hi this is just a wrapper for riot api.
+Everything was built using riot api routes to make life easier for you to make api calls to riot!

 # How to get started

-Isn't it a pain to use the riot api documation.
-Typing all the http calls and understanding the whole documentation :confused:.
-Well riot-api is very easy to use.
-Just `npm install riot-api --save` and then you can start using the prewritten functionaility!
+`npm install riot-api --save`

 Get the api key from [Riot!](https://developer.riotgames.com/)

 ### List of api to finish

 - [x] riot-account-v1
-  - [ ] documentation
+  - [x] /riot/account/v1/accounts/by-puuid/{puuid}
+  - [x] /riot/account/v1/accounts/by-riot-id/{gameName}/{tagLine}
+  - [x] /riot/account/v1/active-shards/by-game/{game}/by-puuid/{puuid}
 - [x] lol-champion-mastery-v4
   - [ ] documentation
 - [ ] lol-champion-v3